kimai/kimai/UPGRADING.md

 ## [1.15](https://github.com/kevinpapst/kimai2/releases/tag/1.15)

+Updating the database might take quite a while, depending on the amount of timesheet entries and speed of your database server (~1 minute per 100k records).

 **ATTENTION**
 - This release bumps the minimum required [PHP version to 7.3](https://www.kimai.org/blog/2021/php8-support-php72-dropped/)
 - Self-registration is disabled by default
 - Self-registration now always requires email confirmation
 - All plugins that use own databases need to be updated as well
+- Removed the YearChart widget and the related configs named `userRecapThisYear`, `userRecapLastYear`, `userRecapTwoYears`, `userRecapThreeYears`

 **LDAP & SAML**
-- SAML users need to activate it by setting the new `kimai.saml.activate: true` config
+- SAML users need to activate SAML by setting the new `kimai.saml.activate: true` config key
 - LDAP and SAML users need to remove the complete `security` section from their `local.yaml`
 - Please verify your config with the [LDAP](https://www.kimai.org/documentation/ldap.html) and [SAML](https://www.kimai.org/documentation/saml.html) documentation